 \subsection{Multiple Hermite polynomials (and random matrices with an external source)}

 Another set of multiple orthogonal polynomials was described in \cite{ABVA}.
-It turns out that it is more convenient to deal with the polynomials $\{\tilde{P}_n\}$, defined by \eqref{MapR}, with respect to the system of the weights
+It turns out that it is more convenient to deal with the polynomials $\{\tilde {Q}_{n}\}$, defined by \eqref{VarOrth}, with respect to the system of varying weights

 This system has found applications in the description of ensembles of non-intersecting Brownian bridges or random matrices with external source \cite{ABK}, \cite{BK2}.
-There, for the case $p=2$ and $a_1=-a_2=a$, it was proved that the zero counting measures of the scaled polynomials $\{\tilde{Q}_n\}$ (corresponding to $\{\tilde{P}_n\}$) have a weak limit $\lambda$ which can be described by means of the spectral curve
+There, for the case $p=2$ and $a_1=-a_2=a$, it was proved that the zero counting measures of the rescaled polynomials $\{\tilde{Q}_n\}$ (corresponding to $\{\tilde{P}_n\}$) have a weak limit $\lambda$ which can be described by means of the spectral curve

 This equation is due to Pastur \cite{Pas}.
 If we enumerate the branches in \eqref{HermiteSpCurve} so that, as $z \to \infty$,

 then $\lambda$ is given by